How Computers Work

 MISCELLANEOUS .
 38

 Starting on April 17, 2009 the second edition of this book is ALSO available in 8" X 10" paperback book form for only $4.47 from Amazon.com (my favorite book and software supplier) or Direct to book at Amazon.com .
+You can read reviews of the book there.

 Related Suggested Reading